fredhutchio/cozy-shell/README.md

 [GNU Find](https://www.gnu.org/software/findutils/manual/html_mono/find.html) is an incredibly powerful command.
 It is complex enough to get its own [Wikipedia page](https://en.wikipedia.org/wiki/Find), which in fact has a nice collection of examples.

-I pretty much just use it for a few simple things, illustrated by the following examples:
+I mostly just use it for a few simple things, illustrated by the following examples:

 * `find .`: list all files and directories descending from the current one
 * `find some/directory -name "*.py"`: find all files and directories in descending from `some/directory` ending in `.py`